-Infertility has become a Major problem in Modern Times.
+Infertility has become a Major problem in Modern Times the Question is Why?

 Finding one particular cause to a disease is virtually impossible, due to the fact that each of you are individual.
 However there are several links that are showing up to be underlying causes to this condition.
 Could it be your genes or if there has been abnormal foetal development during time of conception.